JC-Orozco/BlocksIDE/WISHLIST.md

 Juan Carlos Orozco WISHLIST:

+Make a custom field for PLUS_MINUS_updateShape instead of needing mutationToDom, domToMutation and updateShape_ methods.

 Implement a bi_for_in that takes the variable as an argument and not a a text name.

 Support for calculated fields for example on maps like {[a]:1, b:2, c:3} (in this case [a] is evaluated to generate the corresponding key to the first map element?).
 Check js documentation.